cormacj/AmstradCPCRomHacks/README.md

 All files are Python3

+If you have requests or bug reports, please open [a GitHub issue here](https://github.com/cormacj/AmstradCPCRomHacks/issues/new)

 ## romdetails.py

 This script will display the name, version and command list for a ROM, including any hidden commands, meaning any that can only be called from code.